It's a Saturday night, and a crowd forms outside the theater. Ladies and men are dressed for the evening - lots of them in lingerie.

 Mynatt is one of 40 actors from across the Tampa Bay area in a cast called Cheap Little Punks.
 Their forte is a shadow cast production of the Rocky Horror Picture Show.
 The actors perform the movie live while it plays on a screen behind them.
-William "Cash" Cashman, co-director, said the Punks is the only group to host it in Hillsborough County, although the cast hail from all over the area, including Pasco County.
+William "Cash" Cashman, co-director, said the Punks is the only group to host it in Hillsborough County.

 It happens at the Tampa Pitcher Show and thrives on audience participation.
 It is part of a movement that has lasted nearly 35 years and turned the film into a cult classic.